Customize Consent Preferences

 Secure by Design is intended primarily for project teams responsible for delivering digital services.
 However, it is also highly relevant to security professionals and Governance, Risk, and Compliance (GRC) specialists who oversee projects, ensuring they meet security and assurance standards.

 The cross-government Secure by Design approach will be required for central government entities and arm’s-length bodies (ALBs).
-With Group 1 organisations working towards the fast approaching January 2025 operational phase and Group 2 organisations working towards the 2026 Secure by Design (SbD) commitment deadline, we are here to support you every step of the way.
+Group 1 organisations are now in the operational phase while Group 2 organisation are now working towards the 2026 Secure by Design (SbD) commitment deadline, we are here to support you every step of the way.

 The recent changes introduced by the Secure by Design approach reflect the evolving landscape of security threats.
 Some of the new changes are;